Updated on October 24th, 2024 by Felix Martinez

 Growth Prospects

 We expect Johnson & Johnson to generate 6% annual earnings-per-share growth over the next five years.
-The pharmaceutical segment will continue to be the company’s main growth driver, as has been the case for several years.
+The pharmaceutical segment will continue to be the company’s main growth driver, as it has for several years.

 Source: Investor Presentation